James H. Paylor, Jr.

 Assistant General Organizer,

-James Paylor was unanimously re-elected as Assistant General Organizer of the International Longshoremen’s Association, AFL-CIO at the union’s 2019 Quadrennial Convention.
+James Paylor was unanimously re-elected as Assistant General Organizer of the International Longshoremen’s Association at the union’s 2019 Quadrennial Convention.
 He was first elected to this position in 2015.
 In this position, Paylor works with

 the ILA’s General Organizer, heading up the ILA’s Organizing efforts throughout the United States, Canada and Puerto Rico.